frederic-perez/AmE-dictionary/data/idioms.md

 __treasure trove__
 __trick<sup>1</sup>__ _n_ __1__ Sexual intercourse, occas. other forms of sexual encounter, esp. a prostitute’s intercourse (or other activity) with a client.
 __trick<sup>2</sup>__ _v_
+__trickle down__
 __tricks up one’s sleeve__ _Chicago has a few tricks up its sleeve._
+__trifle with (someone or something)__ To treat or deal with someone or something in a frivolous or disrespectful manner.
+Often used in passive constructions.
 __trigger__ :five: __1__ _n_ Something that causes one psychological distress, typically because it reminds them of a past trauma. _The graphic descriptions in that article were a trigger for me._ __2__ :dart: _v_ To cause psychological distress in someone, typically by reminding them of a past trauma. _This article might be triggering for child abuse survivors._
 __trip__ _We were tripping on acid when we broke._
 __Trojan horse__ :two::hammer: